jrtechs/NodeJSBlog/blogContent/posts/data-science/cuda-vs-cpu-performance.md

     +-----------------------------------------------------------------------------+
 ```

-The first thing we can do is write a function that will measure how fast we can compute every element's sin in a matrix.
+For our first experiment, we take the sinusoidal mathematical function on every element in a matrix.
+The independent variable, in this case, is how large our matrix is.
+Note: the size is defined by the matrix's width, which means that the number of elements will grow exponentially compared to the width.

 ```python
 import torch